Modality and Task Adaptation for Enhanced Zero-shot Composed Image Retrieval: Methodology

-In the inference, the image encoder is utilized to extract features of an image gallery, resulting in $\mathcal{S}:=\{f_v^i\}_{i=1}^N$.
-After that, given the input pair $(I_r, T_c)$, following the process outlined in Section \ref{motadual}, a composed feature $f_c$ is obtained.
-The cosine similarity between $f_c$ and the features in $\mathcal{S}$ is computed, and the top-K results with the highest similarity are selected for retrieval output.
-In a nutshell, MoTaDual is a simple yet effective method that fine-tunes the dual encoder through multi-modal prompt learning.
-By introducing only a few learnable tokens while keeping the backbone frozen, it effectively alleviates both task and modality discrepancies.
+During inference, the image encoder is used to extract features of an image gallery, resulting in a set $\mathcal{S}=\{f_v^i\}_{i=1}^N$.
+After that, given an input composed query $(I_r, T_c)$, the composed feature $\tilde f_{c}$ is obtained following the procedure described in Section~\ref{subsec_mota}.
+The cosine similarity between $\tilde f_{c}$ and each target image feature in $\mathcal{S}$ is computed, with the top-K most similar items returned as the retrieval results.